 - Waiving merchant terminal fees for three months

 - Waiving early redraw fees on business term deposit accounts (including Farm Management Deposit accounts)

 How to access: Call your dedicated CommBank relationship manager, or Business Financial Assistance Team on 13 26 07.

 In the wake of the latest RBA cut, NAB business customers will see reductions of 1.00% for variable small business loans, and decreases of 2.00% for new QuickBiz loans and all overdrafts (effective from 30 March 2020).
-NAB will also partake in the government’s Coronavirus SME Guarantee Scheme, although the full details have yet to be ironed out.
+NAB will also partake in the government’s Coronavirus SME Guarantee Scheme, offering unsecured loans of up to $250,000 at 4.50%.
 To further boost business cash flow, NAB is offering relief such as:

 - Deferring business loan repayments and extending business loan terms (both up to three months), depending on individual circumstances

 - Assistance with restructuring existing business loans (including equipment finance)